-- 1. Jack trailer at marked jack location pad behind axle on mainframe, - 2.
-Remove hubcap or spindle cover, wheel and tire. - 3.
+1. Jack trailer at marked jack location pad behind axle on mainframe,

+- 2. Remove hubcap or spindle cover, wheel and tire. - 3.
 Remove cotter pin. - 4.
 Remove dust cap. - 5.
 Remove spindle nut and washer. - 6.
 Remove bearings, hub and rotor. - 7.
 Lay down hub and rotor with inside grease seal down.
 Knock out inner bearing and grease seal using wood or plastic dowel and hammer. - 8.
-Clean all parts thoroughly with kerosene. - Check all bearings and races for chips or roughness of any kind.
+Clean all parts thoroughly with kerosene. - 9.
+Check all bearings and races for chips or roughness of any kind.
 Any damaged component must be replaced. - 10.
 Pack bearing with a good grease (No 2 grade-265 ASTM penetration or equivalent). - 11.
 Install inner bearing. - 12.
-Install new grease seal in hub or rotor using wooden or rawhide mallet. - 13.
-Install hub and drum on spindle. - 14.
-Install outer bearing.
+Install new grease seal in hub or rotor using wooden or rawhide mallet.

+13. Install hub and drum on spindle.

+14. Install outer bearing.

-- 15. Install washer and spindle nut. - 16.
-While rotating the wheel, tighten the spindle nut with a 12" wrench until there is a slight tension.
+15. Install washer and spindle nut.

+- 16. While rotating the wheel, tighten the spindle nut with a 12" wrench until there is a slight tension.
 Then back off one notch and install cotter pin.
 There should now be from .001" to .010" end play in hub.
 If not, back off one notch. - 17.
 Check the lug nuts at 10, 25 miles and recheck at 50 miles of travel.
-Torque aluminum wheels to 120 ft. lbs and steel wheels to 95 ft. lbs.
+See Chart in Specification Section in this manual for wheel torque ratings.